noahehall/theBookOfNoah/languages/javascript/javascript.md

   - thus concurrency is key to efficient js applications
 - was introduced in 1995 for Netscape Navigator browser
   - after adoption by the community, a standard document was written called ECMAscript
-- IMO javascript may be the most flexible and usable language, outside of nimlang
-  - this flexibility comes with its disadvantages (especially for the purist, but fk those guys)
-  - embrace polyphormism, duck typing and coding to interfaces and you'll be successful in javascript

 ### tc39 and web standards